0xbigz/blog.md/exchange_oracle.md

 X = total SOL staked on sitting orders
 OP = oracle pool, lost staked amount
 LS = a maker's total loss in staking

+REP = a maker's reputation (some function of 24h volume maker volume, percentage of orders filled)

 oracle bid = weighted sum (weight = size*stake) of price divided by total of bids oracle ask = weighted sum (weight = size*stake) of price divided by total of asks